image of popular travel destinations

 Reminders from Collective travellers

 - Transport: This trip requires a rental car.
 With a 4x4 you can drive yourself into Wadi Rum desert, otherwise you get picked up by your camp at the entrance.
+For the rest of the itinerary 4x4 is not needed as the roads are all well-paved.

 - Weather: April–May and Sept–Oct are best for visiting.
+Temperatures in summer months exceed 40 degrees Celsius.

 - Food Tips: Mansaf (national dish), hummus with olive oil, and Bedouin zarb (meat cooked under sand) are must-tries